sergendev/SwipeablePageViewDemo/README.md

 # SwipeablePageView Demo App

-This sample demo app showcases the usage of the **SwipeablePageView** component—a flexible container view designed to enable users to quickly and intuitively switch between different parts of an app.
+This sample demo app showcases the usage of the **SwipeablePageView** component—a flexible container view designed to enable users to quickly switch between different parts of an app.
 The app demonstrates both horizontal and vertical swipe configurations with dedicated previews.

 ## Overview